TopoPrune: Robust Data Pruning via Unified Latent Space Topology: Implementation Computational Analysis

 \subsection{Comparative Analysis of Manifold Projection Techniques}

 Our global manifold projection is critical for achieving metric stability across diverse neural network architectures.
-While high-dimensional embeddings may vary in their extrinsic geometry, they share a common intrinsic topology.
-UMAP leverages this shared structure to construct a new, low-dimensional manifold that is not only topologically faithful but also geometrically standardized.
-A key consequence of this process is that the resulting low-dimensional embeddings are \textit{density-preserving} across architectures.
+While high-dimensional embeddings vary drastically in their extrinsic geometry and absolute cluster densities, they share a common intrinsic topology.
+UMAP leverages this shared structure to construct a low-dimensional manifold that explicitly normalizes the data distribution, effectively abstracting away architecture-specific scaling and artifacts.
 This standardization ensures that the global density score, a core component of our sample importance calculation, is a stable and reliable metric regardless of the source network.